U.S. sanctions on Myanmar military leaders inadequate: U.N. investigator

 Myanmar denies the charge.

+The U.S. State Department so far has stopped short of calling the abuses genocide.
+Such a declaration could require Washington to impose stronger sanctions on Myanmar, where the United States has competed for influence with China.

-At a separate press briefing in the Bangladeshi capital Dhaka, International Criminal Court (ICC) Deputy Prosecutor James Stewart said Prosecutor Fatou Bensouda earlier this month sought permission from the ICC judges to open an investigation into alleged crimes committed against the Rohingya.
+At a separate news briefing in Dhaka, the Bangladeshi capital, the International Criminal Court (ICC) deputy prosecutor James Stewart said Prosecutor Fatou Bensouda earlier this month sought permission from the ICC judges to open an investigation into alleged crimes committed against the Rohingya.

-“The outcome of this request is still pending and is before the Court’s judges,” said Stewart, who added he was visiting Bangladesh as part of a delegation from the Hague-based ICC to explain the judicial process to the government and other parties.
+“The outcome of this request is still pending and is before the court’s judges,” said Stewart, adding that he was visiting Bangladesh as part of a delegation from the Hague-based ICC to explain the judicial process to the government and other parties.

 Bensouda said last month she would ask ICC judges for permission to investigate crimes that had “at least one element” in Bangladesh.
 Bangladesh is a member of the ICC, but Myanmar is not.

-The UN’s Lee, speaking in Kuala Lumpur, also said reports from Myanmar in recent weeks suggested that human rights violations and abuses committed by the army and insurgents against civilian populations may be getting worse.
+The U.N.’s Lee, speaking in Kuala Lumpur, said reports from Myanmar in recent weeks suggested that human rights violations and abuses committed by the army and insurgents against civilian populations may be getting worse.

 Last month, Lee said the army may be committing gross human rights violations under cover of a mobile phone blackout in Rakhine and Chin states.

-On Thursday, Lee said the blackout had left many villages unprepared for severe monsoon floods in the area.
-It has also hampered disaster relief and humanitarian responses to the floods, she said.
+On Thursday, Lee said the blackout had left many villages unprepared for severe monsoon floods in the area, and has hampered disaster relief and humanitarian responses to the floods.

-Reporting by Rozanna Latiff in Kuala Lumpur and Serajul Quadir in Dhaka; Editing by Nick Macfie and Frances Kerry
+Reporting by Rozanna Latiff in Kuala Lumpur and Serajul Quadir in Dhaka; additional reporting by David Brunnstrom in Washington; editing by Nick Macfie, Frances Kerry and Leslie Adler